Let HBNY Plumbing & Heating Perform Your LL152 Inspection

 “Failure to file an Inspection Certification before the applicable due date may result in a civil penalty of $5,000.00.”

 Local Law 152 inspections can be a nightmare for property owners.
-Finding an affordable Licensed Master Plumber to examine your gas pipes in time to meet the district deadlines and avoid penalties is a challenge.
+Finding an affordable N.Y.C.
+Licensed Master Plumber to examine your gas pipes in time to meet the district deadlines and avoid penalties is a challenge.

 The results of your inspection may bring more issues like expensive repairs or lost tenants if your building has even a short shutdown.